geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-02/meeting-transcript.md

 By the way, so what's the, do we run anything MLPerf for the new TinyBox v2 before we ship?

 ##### **Wozeparrot** [[00:16:07](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=967)]
-It's the same as Tinybox v1.
+It's the same as TinyBox v1.
 We still do a ResNet training run, the same provisioning stack.

 ##### **Chenyu** [[00:16:14](https://www.youtube.com/watch?v=xyn3mZGiXd8&t=974)]